History of slavery in West Virginia: War

 The war provided an impetus not only for slaves to escape but also to revolt.
-On May 27, 1861 in Lewisburg a slave named Reuben was convicted of conspiring "to rebel and make insurrection in said county."
+On May 27, 1861, in Lewisburg a slave named Reuben was convicted of conspiring "to rebel and make insurrection in said county."
 Pistols and other weapons were found in his cabin, and the court sentenced him to be hanged.
 A similar incident occurred in Mecklenburg County on May 21, 1861.

 With Union troops securing the northern counties of western Virginia against Confederate defenders a Unionist government in Wheeling, called The Restored Government of Virginia, passed an ordinance for the creation of a new state from the western counties of Virginia.
-The voters who approved the ordinance on October 24, 1861 also elected members to a convention to write the constitution for the new state.
-The Constitutional Convention met in Wheeling on November 26, 1861 with 61 members.
+The voters who approved the ordinance on October 24, 1861, also elected members to a convention to write the constitution for the new state.
+The Constitutional Convention met in Wheeling on November 26, 1861, with 61 members.
 One of the issues facing them was slavery.
 Most were hoping that the Federal government would grant statehood without an emancipation clause to the constitution.
-Although some native Virginians, such as Methodist minister Robert Hagar, favored gradual emancipation, much of the agitation for it came from the non-native delegates such as Gordon Battelle, William E. Stevenson, and Granville Parker.
-When Gordon Battelle proposed his emancipation clause Granville Parker recalled " I discovered on that occasion as I never had before, the mysterious and over-powering influence 'the peculiar institution' had on men otherwise sane and reliable.
+Although some native Virginians, such as Methodist minister Robert Hager, favored gradual emancipation, much of the agitation for it came from the non-native delegates such as Gordon Battelle, William E. Stevenson, and Granville Parker.
+When Gordon Battelle proposed his emancipation clause Granville Parker recalled, "I discovered on that occasion as I never had before, the mysterious and over-powering influence 'the peculiar institution' had on men otherwise sane and reliable.
 Why, when Mr. Battelle submitted his resolutions, a kind of tremor—a holy horror, was visible throughout the house."

 The convention, instead of incorporating an emancipation clause into the new constitution, included a clause forbidding freedmen and slaves from entering the new state and hoped this would be enough to satisfy Congress.